Katelyn Runck Shows Off Toned Abs, Cheeky Assets & Considerable Cleavage In Sultry Spread

 “Smokin hot in your sexy black bikini,” opined another enamored follower.

-The first photo in the uploaded slideshow found Runck posing under the roof of a beachfront cabana with white sands and palm fronds visible in the background behind her.
+The first photo in the slideshow found Runck posing under the roof of a beachfront cabana, with white sands and palm fronds visible in the background.
 However, her surroundings were largely out of focus as the camera locked in on the statuesque beauty.
 With one hand resting on a plank beside her and the other grasping at the straps of her skimpy bottom, Runck parted her pouty lips and fired a seductive gaze off to her right.

-The garment covered little beyond her most intimate areas and her scanty top was similarly revealing, as it featured a series of thin, crisscrossing straps between her breasts.
-As a result, the noticeable divide between them was evidenced in exquisite detail in the medium shot.
+The garment covered little beyond her most intimate areas, and her scanty top was similarly revealing, as it featured a series of thin, crisscrossing straps between her breasts.
+As a result, her cleavage was very much on show.

 In the next snap, Runck surprised her followers with a rare, rearview shot in which her bottom piece was revealed to be a thong.
-Consequently, her taut posterior provided the picture’s focal point in the middle of the frame.
-As the picture was taken, Runck notched her hips slightly to one side, adding emphasis to her sinuous figure.
+Consequently, her taut posterior remained the picture’s focal point.
+As the picture was taken, Runck cocked her hips slightly to one side, accentuating her sinuous figure.

 She was snapped from a wider angle in the second shot, which allowed for an impressive view of her sculpted thighs and muscle-bound calves in addition to the aforementioned curves.

-Runck’s post had already made a significant impact as of this writing, racking up 15,000-plus likes.
+Runck’s post has already made a significant impact as of this writing, racking up 15,000-plus likes.

-Just one day before enthralling her fans with her black bikini, she sizzled in an update while sporting a powder-blue set.
+Just one day before enthralling fans with her black bikini, she sizzled in an update while sporting a powder blue set.